Mana (electorate): Population centres

 In the 2007 boundary redistribution, parts of Paraparaumu located east of State Highway 1 were added to the electorate's area.
-The 2013/14 redistribution did not change the boundaries further.
+The boundaries went unchanged in the 2013/14 and 2020 redistributions.

 History

 The electorate was created for the introduction of mixed-member proportional (MMP) representation in 1996 from the Porirua electorate, and from the southern part of the Kapiti electorate, consisting of Paraparaumu south of the airport, Raumati South and Raumati Beach.
 The 1996 election was won by Labour's Graham Kelly, who was member for the former Porirua electorate.
 He retired ahead of the 2002 election, Luamanuvao Winnie Laban became the new MP.